Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 La Concha Beach in San Sebastian Spain with buildings in the background

-1. World-Class Food: San Sebastian is a foodie paradise.
-The city is famous for its Michelin-starred restaurants and vibrant pintxos scene, offering incredible local dishes at every turn.
+1. World-Class Food: San Sebastián is a foodie paradise.
+The city is famous for its Michelin-starred restaurants and lively pintxos scene, offering incredible local dishes at every turn.
 It’s a culinary destination like no other in Spain!

-1. Walkable City: San Sebastian is small enough to explore on foot, making it an easy city to navigate.
+1. Walkable City: San Sebastián is small enough to explore on foot, so it’s pretty easy to navigate.
 You can go from the Old Town to the beach in minutes, and if you stay in the town center, everything feels close and convenient.

 1. Green Spaces: The city has many parks and green areas to relax in.
-Miramar Palace Gardens, for instance, offer a peaceful retreat with stunning sea views.
+Miramar Palace Gardens sits above La Concha Beach and offers a peaceful (and free) retreat with stunning sea views.

-1. Cultural Events: San Sebastian hosts several cultural festivals, including the world-renowned San Sebastian International Film Festival in September and Jazzaldia, Europe’s longest-running jazz festival, in July.
+1. Cultural Events: San Sebastian hosts several cultural festivals, including the world-famous San Sebastian International Film Festival in September and Jazzaldia, Europe’s longest-running jazz festival, in July.

 People walking along La Concha Beach in San Sebastian with an island in the distance